BA Latin and Spanish

 - An oral examination

-Students will be expected to submit a piece of work as requested by their tutor every two/three weeks.
+- Students will also be expected to submit a piece of work as requested by their tutor approximately every three weeks.

 Semester 1 and 2

-Finally, the collaborative group work and pair work used in these classes to practice presented language also facilitates peer feedback.
+Peer feedback to be facilitated by the collaborative group work and pair work used in these classes to practise presented language.

-- R. E. Batchelor & M. A. San José, Using Spanish Vocabulary (Cambridge University Press)
+- R. E. Batchelor & M. A. San José, Using Spanish Vocabulary (CUP)